 Introduction: The desert-adapted elephant generally inhabit the ancient, ephemeral riverbeds that can be found in north-west regions of Namibia.
 The seasonal rivers are dependent on local rain fall before flowing above ground, however, in times of drought the water still flows, but deep under the desert sand.

 There is a debate amongst zoologists and scientists as to whether these desert dwelling animals should be classified as a different species of elephant.
 Desert elephants are apparently very well adapted to living under the particular conditions of the desert.
-They routinely move great distances between feeding grounds and the scattered waterholes where they drink during the dry season, distances of up to 70km are being regularly traversed.
+They routinely move up to 70km between feeding grounds and the scattered waterholes where they drink during the dry season.

 Distribution: Desert-adapted elephants are found predominantly in the Kaokoland and Damaraland regions of north-west Namibia.
 Visitors to Namibia interested in a desert-adapted elephant experience could stay at Palmwag Rhino Camp, a lodge that places a strong emphasis on viewing these particular animals.